geveh/LakeVolumes/README.md

 - "lakes_2020.gpkg": a point vector layer with the centroids of all lakes mapped by Zhang et al. (2024) in 2020.

 *Output*:
+- "flowpaths_detailed.txt" (Unstructured Textfile with coordinates, length, and elevation of edges along the flow path from a lake to the sea/ endorheic basin)

 ## Input data